Teaching Philosophy

 I believe dance education is about more than developing technically proficient performers—it is about cultivating thoughtful, adaptable, and artistically empowered individuals.
 My role as an educator is to provide rigorous training while helping students discover their unique artistic voices and develop the confidence, adaptability, and creative agency necessary to thrive in an evolving professional landscape.

 Throughout my career, I have taught ballet, contemporary and modern dance, choreography, dance on film, dance pedagogy, graduate seminars, and interdisciplinary creative research.
-Across these diverse courses, I strive to create learning environments that challenge students artistically while supporting their individual growth as dancers, creators, collaborators, and scholars.
+Across these diverse courses, I facilitate learning environments that challenge students artistically while supporting their individual growth as dancers, creators, collaborators, and scholars.

 As both a choreographer and screendance filmmaker, I view creativity as an essential component of dance education.
 My teaching is informed by the intersection of concert dance and dance for the camera, encouraging students to think critically about movement, performance, storytelling, collaboration, and the evolving ways dance can engage contemporary audiences.
 Through choreography courses, creative research projects, performance opportunities, and interdisciplinary collaborations, students learn to generate ideas, take risks, refine their work, and communicate effectively through movement.

-Ultimately, my goal is to prepare students not only for careers in dance, but to become curious, creative, and engaged individuals.
-I aim to cultivate an environment where discipline, collaboration, and artistic inquiry intersect—where students are challenged to discover not only what they can do, but who they can become.
+Ultimately, my goal is to prepare students not only for careers in dance but also to become curious, creative, and engaged individuals.
+By prioritizing an environment where discipline, collaboration, safe community, and artistic inquiry intersect, students are challenged to discover not only what they can do, but who they can become.